 She works regularly with leading orchestras worldwide and with conductors including Sir Antonio Pappano, Daniel Harding, Andris Nelsons, Edward Gardner, Laurence Cummings, Sir Mark Elder, Ivor Bolton and Mirga Gražinytė-Tyla.
 Recent and future highlights include Ah!
-Perfido, The Seasons and Ryan Wigglesworth’s Augenlieder all with the London Philharmonic Orchestra, Strauss’ Four Last Songs with the Philharmonia, Les Illuminations with the BBC Philharmonic Orchestra, the Aurora Orchestra and the Finnish Radio Symphony Orchestra, Faure Requiem and Haydn Nelson Mass with the Netherlands Radio Philharmonic, Schubert Mass no 6 at the Concertgebouw, Messiah with the Orchestra of the Age of Enlightenment, Gluck Orfeo ed Euridice at the Edinburgh Festival, an evening of Viennese repertoire with the BBC Concert Orchestra at the 2020 BBC Proms Festival and Knussen’s Songs and a Sea-Interlude with the Swedish Radio Orchestra.
-An acclaimed recitalist she has appeared with pianists including Julius Drake, Malcom Martineau, Ryan Wigglesworth, Christopher Glynn and Graham Johnson at the Concertgebouw, Amsterdam and The Wigmore Hall in London.
+Perfido, The Seasons, Knussen Whitman settings and Ryan Wigglesworth’s Augenlieder all with the London Philharmonic Orchestra, Strauss’ Four Last Songs with the Philharmonia, Les Illuminations with the BBC Philharmonic Orchestra, the Aurora Orchestra and the Finnish Radio Symphony Orchestra, Faure Requiem and Haydn Nelson Mass with the Netherlands Radio Philharmonic, Schubert Mass no 6 and the St Matthew Passion with the Concertgebouw, Alexander’s Feast in Madrid and Vienna with The King’s Consort, St Matthew Passion at the Royal Festival Hall, Messiah with the Orchestra of the Age of Enlightenment, Gluck Orfeo ed Euridice and Handel’s Saul at the Edinburgh Festival, an evening of Viennese repertoire with the BBC Concert Orchestra at the 2020 BBC Proms Festival, Knussen’s Songs and a Sea-Interlude with the Swedish Radio Orchestra, Mahler 4 and the world premiere of Wigglesworth’s Magnificat with the Hallé Orchestra as well as concerts with the London Philharmonic, Bergen Philharmonic, BBC Scottish and BBC Philharmonic Orchestras, Scottish Chamber Orchestra and the Royal Concertgebouw Orchestra.
+An acclaimed recitalist she has appeared with pianists including Julius Drake, Malcom Martineau, Ryan Wigglesworth, Christopher Glynn and Graham Johnson at venues including the Concertgebouw, Amsterdam, Aldeburgh Festival, Oxford Lieder Festival and appears regularly at the Wigmore Hall in London.

-Sought after for her work in opera Sophie’s recent and future engagements include Ilia Idomeneo, Sophie Der Rosenkavalier, Susanna Le nozze di Figaro Dalinda Ariodante and Pamina Die Zauberflöte at the Royal Opera House, title role The Cunning Little Vixen for Welsh National Opera, Hermione in Ryan Wigglesworth’s The Winter’s Tale and Télaïre Castor and Pollux for ENO, Ginevra Ariodante for the Bolshoi Moscow, Melisande Pelleas et Melisande for Dresden Semperoper, Freia Das Rheingold at Teatro Real, Madrid and Governess The Turn of the Screw in the acclaimed production for Garsington Opera.
+Sought after for her work in opera Sophie’s recent and future engagements include Ilia Idomeneo, Sophie Der Rosenkavalier, Susanna Le nozze di Figaro Dalinda Ariodante and Pamina Die Zauberflöte at the Royal Opera House, title role The Cunning Little Vixen and Fiordiligi / Cosi fan tutte for Welsh National Opera, Hermione in Ryan Wigglesworth’s The Winter’s Tale, Télaïre Castor and Pollux and one of the lead sopranos in The Seven Deaths of Maria Callas for ENO, Melisande Pelleas et Melisande for Dresden Semperoper, Asteria Tamerlano for The Grange Festival, Freia Das Rheingold at Teatro Real, Madrid and Governess The Turn of the Screw in the acclaimed production for Garsington Opera.
 She made her debut at Glyndebourne Festival Opera as Michal Saul and at the Salzburg Festival and Metropolitan Opera as Beatriz in Thomas Adès’ The Exterminating Angel.

-Sophie lives in Oxfordshire with her husband, son and two cocker spaniels.
+Sophie lives in Oxfordshire with her husband, two children and two cocker spaniels.